Restaurant Security Camera Captures Images Of Missing Daly City Woman

 “Buddy [Her dog] is her constant companion and her dog was picked up by animal care and control and no one’s inquired about him, so we’re really very worried,” said Lykins.
 “As most dog-lovers know you don’t just lose your dog and don’t try to find him.”

-While not revealing what malady Mahoney suffers from, Lykins said her friends has been battling illness.
+While not revealing what malady Mahoney suffers from, Lykins said her friends has been battling illness that has included some mental issues.
+She is also without her medication to treat the illness.

 Anyone with information about Mahoney should contact the Daly City Police at (650) 991-8119, reference case #19000706.